Refinitiv/websocket-api/Applications/Examples/RDP/CSharp/README.md

 ## Setup
 ### Windows
-- Project files are included for Visual Studio 2019.
+- Project files are included for Visual Studio 2022.
 To compile the examples, open the solution file and build it.

 - This project uses Newtonsoft.Json to read JSON messages.
 The package is retrieved via Visual Studio's NuGet extension; if enabled, they will be downloaded automatically when the build is run.

 ### Linux
-To build: `dotnet build CSharpRdpGwExamples_VS160.sln`
+To build: `dotnet build CSharpRdpGwExamples_NET6.0.sln`

 ## Running the Examples

 ### Running the MarketPriceRdpGwAuthentication Example

 To run the example:
-  - Run: `dotnet MarketPriceRdpGwAuthenticationExample.dll --user <username> --password <password> --clientid clientid --hostname <hostname>`
+  - Run: `dotnet MarketPriceRdpGwAuthenticationExample_NET6.0.dll --user <username> --password <password> --clientid clientid --hostname <hostname>`
   - Pressing the CTRL+C buttons terminates the example.

 The command line options are: